-21 winners of Japan and overseas across 6 countries gathered
+21 winners of home and abroad across 6 countries gathered

 Grand Prize for Mr.USUDA Takato of Tokyo University of the Arts,

 International Grand Prize for Ms.Randa Maddah of École Nationale Supérieure Des Beaux-Arts de Paris

 The 39th International TAKIFUJI Art Award ceremony has been held on 6th November at International House of Japan, Tokyo.

 At the beginning of the ceremony which started at 5 in the evening, Mr. TAKI Hisao, Director General of our association and organizer of the Award gave a congratulatory speech to the prize winners.
 “This Award has started in 1980 and during 39 years, more than 750 students got the award” “ Beyond the schools and nationalities, please get in touch each other and make the most of this opportunity” he said.

 On behalf of the guests, Mr. MIYATA Ryohei, minister of culture who participated as professor emeritus of Tokyo University of the Arts, made a speech of encouragement to the winners.

 Then Mr.TAKI handed a testimonial and an Award to each student.
 This year 11 Japanese students and 6 students from abroad received the Prize for Excellence, and among them Mr. USUDA Takato of Tokyo University of the Arts won glory of Grand Prize, Ms. Randa MADDAH of École Nationale Supérieure Des Beaux-Arts de Paris got International Grand Prize.
 Apart from them, the special Jury Prize was dedicated to 2 Japanese (Tokyo University of the Arts, Aichi University of the Arts) and 2 foreigners (Berlin University of the Arts in Germany, École Nationale Supérieure Des Beaux-Arts de Paris in France).